-Year E Year Ended

-Decemb December 31,
+Year Ended December 31,

 2021 2020

-(dollars in t (dollars in thousands)
+(dollars in tho

 Cash, cash equivalents, and investments:

-Cash and cash equivalents \$139,519 \$51,850
+Cash and cash equivalents \$ 139,519 \$ 51,850

 Restricted cash 468 400

 Investments 528,590

-Total cash, cash equivalents, and investments \$668,577 \$52,250
+Total cash, cash equivalents, and investments \$ 668,577 \$ 52,250

 We believe our existing cash resources are sufficient to support planned operations for the next 12 months.
 We completed the Merger and PIPE Financing on July 22, 2021, pursuant to which we received net proceeds of \$612.9 million.
 We received \$76.6 million in proceeds from the Public and Private Warrants exercised in cash in the last month of the year ended December 31, 2021.
 As a result, management believes that its current financial resources are sufficient to continue operating activities for at least one year past the issuance date of the financial statements.